pantheon-systems/wp-redis/README.md

 This assumes you have a PHP environment with the [required PhpRedis extension](https://github.com/phpredis/phpredis) and a working Redis server (e.g. Pantheon).

+#### Automatic Symlinking

+- Install / Activate the plugin, and it'll attempt creating a symlink to `wp-content/object-cache.php` automatically.

+#### Manual way

-1. Install `object-cache.php` to `wp-content/object-cache.php` with a symlink or by copying the file.
+- Install `object-cache.php` to `wp-content/object-cache.php` with a symlink or by copying the file.

+#### Optional Configuration

-2. If you're not running on Pantheon, edit wp-config.php to add your cache credentials, e.g.:
+- If you're not running on Pantheon, edit wp-config.php to add your cache credentials, e.g.:

         $redis_server = array(
             'host'     => '127.0.0.1',